 This program is funded with State General Fund, Fees and Self-generated Revenues, Statutory Dedications, and Federal Funds.
-The Fees and Self-generated Revenues are derived from the following: (1) funds collected from assessments on sales of milk and dairy products.
-Statutory Dedications are derived from: (1) Petroleum Products Fund (A15) via assessments, fees, penalties, and all other funds related to the inspection, regulation, and analysis of petroleum products, any commercial weighing or measuring device used in the distribution, handling or sale of petroleum products and enforcement; (2) Agricultural Commodity Dealers and Warehouse Fund (A18) via assessments on commodities stored at the first point of sale, inspection and certification of moisture meters, warehouse licenses, and (3) Weights and Measures Fund (A23) via inspection fees for weights and measures scales.
-Federal funds are received from the U.S. Department of Agriculture (USDA) for (1) commodity credit for reimbursement of audit expenses; (2) Fruit and Vegetable Grain Cooperative Agreement; (3) Weights and Measures Cooperative Agreement and (4) Crop and Livestock Statistical Reporting Service Cooperative Agreement.
+The Fees and Self-generated Revenues are derived from the following: (1) funds collected from assessments on sales of milk and dairy products; and (2) miscellaneous fees collected for agricultural commodities and weights and measures.
+Statutory Dedications are derived from: (1) Petroleum Products Fund (A15) via assessments, fees, penalties, and all other funds related to the inspection, regulation, and analysis of petroleum products, any commercial weighing or measuring device used in the distribution, handling or sale of petroleum products and enforcement; (2) Agricultural Commodity Dealers and Warehouse Fund (A18) via assessments on commodities stored at the first point of sale, inspection and certification of moisture meters, and warehouse licenses; and (3) Weights and Measures Fund (A23) via inspection fees for weights and measures scales.
+Federal funds are received from the U.S. Department of Agriculture (USDA) for (1) commodity credit for reimbursement of audit expenses; (2) Fruit and Vegetable Grain Cooperative Agreement; (3) Weights and Measures Cooperative Agreement; (4) Crop and Livestock Statistical Reporting Service Cooperative Agreement; (5) State Market Improvement Program Cooperative Agreement; (6) Seniorsí Farmersí Market Nutrition Program; (7) WIC Farmersí Market; and (8) LA Specialty Crop Competitiveness Program.
 (Per R. S. 39:36B(8), see table below for a listing of each statutory dedicated fund).